davidlukac/routing_debug/README.md

 # Usage

 After module is installed, the usage is very simple.
-Module registers it's main path (`rounting_debug/`), which directly shows available menu routing information in a table.
+Module registers it's main path (`/rounting_debug`), which directly shows available menu routing information in a table.
 Two additional tabs are available on the page: raw devel formated menu data and settings page.
 Settings page allows _'debug log'_ toggle to be enabled, which logs additional information to watchdog, in case of _'magic Reflection'_ failure.

+## Dependencies

+Module uses some functions from [Devel](https://www.drupal.org/project/devel) and therefore is dependant on it.